versatica/mediasoup-website/_includes/documentation/v3/libmediasoupclient/api/SendTransportListener.md

       std::make_exception_ptr("'id' missing/invalid in response"));
   }

-  // Fullfill the promise with the id in the response and return its future.
+  // Fulfil the promise with the id in the response and return its future.
 	promise.set_value(idIt->get<std::string>());

 	return promise.get_future();